acidobinario/espMultiWifiExample/README.md

 Using <a href="https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html" target="_blank" >SPIFFS</a> and <a href="https://github.com/arduino-libraries/Arduino_JSON" target="_blank" >Arduino_JSON</a> to store the users WiFi configurations!

-> This approach can also work as a save other configuration variables that can be useful for the code.
+> This approach can also work to save other configuration variables that can be useful for the code.

 Both libraries have nice documentation, I recommend you to RTFM and explore the examples, but I will try my best to explain the code.